 – COVID-19 related: I also found this guide on how to deal with wearing a mask during the summertime which I thought would be helpful for those with excessive head or face sweat (psst! my reusable mask roundup can be found here).
 I also found this blogger’s post about how to heal “maskne” to be helpful (yes, this is a thing now 😭).

-If you have anything to add that’s been helpful for you to manage your sweat during the summer or if you have additional questions, please let me know in the comments!
+If you have anything to add that’s been helpful for you to manage your sweat during the summertime or if you have additional questions, please let me know in the comments!
 I’d love to hear from you.

 Let’s conquer summer together!